Military Dog Tags Found on Banks of Missouri River

-In December of 2023, David Owen presented a Commendation Plague to Bill Sapp on behalf of himself and Sue Quinn-Morris/ Patriot Connections Dog Tag Project for his commitment and dedication to getting the military dog tags of his comrades back home.
+In December of 2023, in a heartwarming presentation, David Owen presented Bill Sapp a Commendation Plaque on behalf of himself and Sue Quinn-Morris of Patriot Connections Dog Tag Project.
+Bill Sapp's efforts in ensuring the safe return of his comrades' military dog tags truly highlights his commitment to honoring their memory.

 See below for the names and stories of the military dog tags returned and their journey home....